-They are incredibly pocket-friendly and inexpensive and is precisely the reason why they’re such a popular choice today.
+They are incredibly pocket-friendly and inexpensive and that is precisely the reason why they’re such a popular choice today.

 However, CFLs are not as efficient as some of the more powerful light options and are primarily used for growing small vegetables and seedlings which need lower sunlight to grow.

-They are highly energy-efficient as well and run on blue end of the light spectrum, making them the ideal pick if you’re looking for early vegetable growth and ‘over-wintering semi-hardy tender plants.’
+They are highly energy-efficient as well and run on the blue end of the light spectrum, making them the ideal pick if you’re looking for early vegetable growth and ‘over-wintering semi-hardy tender plants.’

-Hence, if you’re starting your indoor plant harvest with either seeds or leafy greens then opting into fluorescent lights is going to be the wiser decision.
+Hence, if you’re starting your indoor plant harvest with either seeds or leafy greens then opting for fluorescent lights is going to be the wiser decision.
 And as they do not generate much heat (a lot like CFL in this regard), you can place these tubes over the plants without a single worry.

 T5, T8, and T12 are the various models that you can find in the market today, with the T5 variant being the most popular and the most modern in design.